paroi-tech/typeonly/DEVELOPMENT.md

 # Development

 The everyday workflow of this repository.
-Run `npm run docmap` for the full documentation — `docs/development.md` details the build, test, and tooling setup.
+Run `npm run docmap` for the full documentation — `docs/build-system.md` details the Turbo task graph and the per-package scripts.

 ## Stack and layout